Helenpham1097/document/content/collections/pages/containers.md

             content:
               -
                 type: text
                 text: "Webslice lets you do big things in a few seconds flat.
-It's a very quick job to enable SSL, switch on CDN or Simple Cache, or make a number of other choices that speed up your work and your websites."
+It's a very quick job to enable SSL or Simple Cache, upgrade an image, or make a number of other choices that speed up your work and your websites."
         template_global: /global/default_image
         default_image: console/containers-settings-light-1710813278.png
         type: highlight-item